Installation

 Your virtual sites, users, VFSs, and configuration will be kept and upgraded automatically as well, so this is truly an automatic and hassle-free procedure.

-Be advised that any update of this kind requires an active maintenance/support plan, the installer will warn you if your maintenance/support plan is expired to give you a chance to renew it.
+Be advised that any update requires an active maintenance/support plan, the installer will warn you if your maintenance/support plan is expired to give you a chance to renew it.

-Upgrading from an older version (v4/v5 to v6)
+Upgrading from an older version (v4/v5 to v8)

 These upgrades from v4/v5 are relatively easy, but they do require you to perform a few manual steps, to make sure we describe the entire process and all of its implications in enough detail, with precision and thoroughness, we have written a dedicated knowledge base article on this specific topic.

-Please note that you'll need a v6 license, your old v4/v5 license won't work, but if you have an active maintenance/support plan you can request a v6 license FOR FREE.
+Please note that you'll need a v8 license, your old v4/v5 license won't work, but if you have an active maintenance/support plan you can request a v8 license FOR FREE.

 Upgrading from v1/v2/v3

-So, if you're running any version of our software between v1 and v2, your only option is to deploy a brand new and fresh v6, and configure it anew (from scratch).
+So, if you're running any version of our software between v1 and v3, your only option is to deploy a brand new and fresh v8, and configure it anew (from scratch).
 Sorry about that, we had no other option.

-All you need is a backup of your old V4 or V5.
+2. Take a backup of your old V4 or V5

-Once you have the backup file from your old installation ready at hand, please make sure you read these few short observations and recommendations, they will save you a lot of headaches in the future:
+Once you have performed the two preparatory steps, and you have the backup file from your old installation ready at hand, please make sure you read these few short observations and recommendations, they will save you a lot of headaches in the future:

 For these reasons we do not recommend in-place upgrades, what we recommend instead is to perform a migration-upgrade.
 Please, read below for more details.